AronKinne/SeoSort/README.md

 # Seo-Sort

 This application sorts an array of numbers with Seo-Sort.
-Therefor it takes ten numbers in a random order and sorts.
+Therefor it takes ten numbers in a random order and sorts them.
 Only positive numbers from 1 to n are used.

 ## How to use